Skip to main content

 Tried: Mount the extracted partition with mount linux-part.dd /mnt/part and then use find /mnt/part -type f to manually browse files looking for the flag.

-Mounting requires root privileges and a loop device, and browsing the directory tree manually is slow compared to strings | grep.
-More critically, ext2/ext3/ext4 flags stored in deleted inodes or unallocated blocks are invisible to the filesystem layer but still visible to strings, so mounting can miss the flag entirely if it was written to a file that was subsequently deleted.
+Mounting needs root and a loop device, and browsing the tree by hand is slower than a strings pipeline.
+More importantly, anything in a deleted inode or an unallocated block is invisible through the filesystem layer and still visible to strings, so a mount can miss the flag entirely.

 Tried: Run grep -r 'picoCTF' /mnt/part after mounting instead of using strings.